Tire Pressure Basics

-Recommended tire pressure for your vehicle is set by the vehicle manufacturer based on its specifications and characteristics such as tire sizes, gross vehicle weight rating and maximum load-carrying capacity.
+Recommended tire pressure is set by the vehicle manufacturer based on its specifications and characteristics such as tire sizes, gross vehicle weight rating and maximum load-carrying capacity.

-You can find recommended tire pressure for your vehicle in vehicle owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+You can find recommended tire pressure for your vehicle in the owner's manual, on a tire placard on driver's door or door jam, on inner trunk lid, in the console or on the fuel door.

-Tires can lose tire pressure naturally over time.
+Tires can lose air pressure naturally over time.
 Drop in outside temperature can also result in lower tire pressure.
-You should check your tire pressure regularly, at least once a week, to keep your tires properly inflated for a safe and comfortable driving.
+You should check tire pressure regularly, at least once a week, to keep tires properly inflated for a safety and comfort on the road.

 Check tire pressure only when tires are "cold" and have not been driven on for at leats four hours.
 Checking tire pressure when tires are "hot" may show incorrect tire inflation levels due to heat expanding the air inside the tires.